We saw it as the ultimate team challenge. It's an amazing event and an incredible experience.

-GODZone is an annual, multi-day, non-stop, expedition-style adventure race held in New Zealand each year.
+GODZone is an annual, multi-day, non-stop, expedition-style adventure race held in New Zealand.
 The event is the largest expedition-length adventure race in the world and widely regarded as the best.
-Registration for the 2019 event opens to teams of four on the 1st of July 2018 with entry secured by submitting the online entry form located on the Enter Now page.
+Registration for the 2020 event opens to teams of four on the 1st of September 2019 with entry secured by submitting the online entry form located on the Enter Now page and the payment of at least the entry fee deposit.
 Entries to GODZone are limited and a team entry can’t be guaranteed.

-The next installment of GODZone will be known as Chapter 8 – Canterbury.
-The event will be hosted by ChristchurchNZ and the wider Canterbury district, which is located centrally in the South Island of New Zealand.
-The host venue will be the stunning, coastal town of Akaroa, located on the Banks Peninsula.
+The next installment of GODZone will be known as Chapter 9 – Rotorua.
+The event will be supported by Rotorua Lakes Council and hosted by the wider Rotorua District and Bay of Plenty, which is located centrally in the North Island of New Zealand.
 Whilst GODZone is a race, it is also a journey and adventure, with teams traversing some of New Zealand’s most stunning landscapes with a logical pathway from start to finish.

-Chapter 8 – Canterbury is made up of three categories, or sub events, running under the GODZone banner: – GZ Pure, GZ Pursuit, and GZ Prime.
-The GZ Pure and GZ Prime events run for 7 days and teams will be ‘unsupported’.
-This means GZ Pure and GZ Prime teams do not require a support crew with organisers moving all equipment and gear boxes around the course as necessary.
-The GZ Pursuit event runs for 7 days but teams will be ‘supported’.
-This means that GZ Pursuit teams need to provide a support crew.
-Details about support crew requirements will be released in the Newsletters.
-In all three sub events, kayaks, canoes and certain other key items of equipment will be provided by the organisers.
+Chapter 9 – Rotorua is made up of two race categories, or sub events, running under the GODZone banner: – GZ Pure and GZ Pursuit.
+The GZ Pure and GZ Pursuit events run for 8 and a half days with ‘supported’ teams .
+This means that all teams need to provide a support crew.
+Details about support crew requirements will be released in the Newsletters but you can get general information about support crews here.
+In both sub events, kayaks, canoes and certain other key items of equipment will be provided by the organisers.

 Teams will navigate, trek, mountain bike, kayak, canoe and raft over a vast array of different landscapes.
 Other disciplines may be included at the discretion of the organisers – teams may or may not be notified of these disciplines before the event starts.
 GODZone will test the mental and physical skills of participants as well as other factors such as team work and emotional stress.
 The route will be highly demanding both technically and physically, testing teams in many different ways.
 Those taking part in the event should not underestimate the importance of being well prepared for travel in very remote locations and a high degree of outdoor competency is a pre-requisite of entry.
 GODZone in New Zealand represents the pinnacle of adventure racing challenges, is the most technically demanding adventure race in the world and individuals who intend to take part in the event should prepare accordingly.
 The general format of GODZone is set out below: